alpacahq/user-docs/content/getting-started/tutorials/python/_index.md

 It is hard to define which stocks are "the most oversold" among a number of stocks, but let's assume the difference between the price and EMA indicates something of value here.
-Short-term EMA usually converges close to the price, but if it diverges a lot instead, that means the price changed siginificantly in a short period of time.
+Short-term EMA usually converges close to the price, but if it diverges a lot instead, that means the price changed significantly in a short period of time.
 We'll need to normalize the value of the difference so we can compare the significance between stocks in a fair manner.